 If during this initial consultation, the solicitor determines that you have a case, they will discuss the legal, medical and financial aspects with you.
 Most personal injury solicitors will offer to represent claimants on a No Win No Fee basis.

 A No Win No Fee agreement essentially allows you to get expert legal representation without having to pay any upfront fees.
 All legal costs are covered by the solicitor while the claim is in progress on condition that you pay an agreed fee (calculated as a percentage) if the Farmer’s lung claim is successful.
 You are not liable to pay any fees if we do not win your claim.

 How Farmer’s Lung Compensation Is Calculated

-There is no fixed amount that is awarded to claimants who have contracted Farmer’s lung disease.
+There is no fixed settlement amount that is awarded to claimants who have contracted Farmer’s lung disease.
 Each claim is assessed on its merits and compensation is calculated by assessing a number of factors.
 These are divided into two categories – general damages and special damages.